You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 Read more about immunisation for older children and immunisation for adults.

-Boosters may also be needed after some cuts, grazes and wounds if it's been more than 5 years since the last booster.
+After some cuts, grazes or wounds, you may need a tetanus booster if it’s been more than 5 years since your last tetanus vaccination.
+If you're unsure of your vaccination history or if your injury could be contaminated with tetanus, get medical advice as soon as possible.
+If you do need a booster, it's recommended to get one as soon as you can.
 Adults who have never had a tetanus injection will need to have a course of 3 injections at least 1 month apart.

 It's recommended that pregnant women get the Boostrix vaccine during their second or third trimester.
 Read more about pregnancy and immunisation.